vishnuocv/ydotool/README.md

 # ydotool
 Generic Linux command-line automation tool (no X!)

-Forked to try to clean up the code and use a single GNU Makefile instead of CMake Might convert to C code to avoid need for extra C++ libraries ([libevdevPlus] and [uInputPlus])
+Forked to try to clean up the code and use a single GNU Makefile instead of CMake.

+Might convert to C code to avoid need for extra C++ libraries ([libevdevPlus] and [uInputPlus]).
+Then I could use `uinput` directly from the linux kernel.

 #### Contents
 - [Usage](#usage)